 There’s no specific answer to this question, as it is an ongoing process that should be done regularly.
 However, as a general guideline, it shouldn’t take away more than 10% of the development team’s time each sprint.

 After all, if the goal of product backlog refinement is to keep everyone on track, having it eat up productivity doesn’t make a lot of sense.

 For the product owner — the person who is meant to ensure that the right experience is being created — more time can be blocked off for backlog refinement, as they detail all of the tasks that need to be completed.

-If there is one thing that can be attained by a successful backlog refinement session, it is clarity.
+If there is one thing that a successful backlog refinement session can attain, it is clarity.

 For example, if the team is working on a web application, they may have a backlog item for designing the home page.
-During refinement, they may break that down into smaller tasks such as creating the layout, selecting colors and fonts, and adding content.
+They may break that down during refinement into smaller tasks such as creating the layout, selecting colors and fonts, and adding content.